notrewd/Unity-Essentials/docs/Components/GameDirectories.md

 <img width="547" alt="image" src="https://github.com/NotRewd/Unity-Essentials/assets/48103943/ed9b39f5-dea1-4281-98ae-97a8f695c8e5">

+{% hint style="warning" %}
-_References can't have whitespaces or start with a number._
+References can't have whitespaces or start with a number.
+{% endhint %}

 ## Using Directories In Code

 Game Directories automatically, upon applying changes, generates all the needed code for the directories to be created and to function.
 To use them in code all you need to do is include `Essentials.Core.GameDirectories` namespace and reference the target directory using `DirectoriesList.<DIRECTORY_REFERENCE>` by default, which will return the path to the target directory.

 ## Example Of Referencing MyFolder Directory

+{% code title="MyGameDataSaver.cs" lineNumbers="true" %}

 ```cs
 using Essentials.Core.GameDirectories;